jmoore9j/MicroFrontends-Angular/README.md

 # Module Federation using @angular-architects/module-federation

-This repo is a course I did with ng-conf on microfrontends with Owen Mecham
+This repo is a course I did with ng-conf on MicroFrontends with Owen Mecham

-The @angular-architects/module-federation library gives some great boiler plate schematics to get started.
+The @angular-architects/module-federation library gives some great boiler plate schematics to get started with creating your microfrontend.
 Example:
 ng add @angular-architects/module-federation --project shell --port 5000